voteflux/flux-docs/docs/constitutions/aus-nsw.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Registered Officer’s responsibilities may be delegated to a Deputy Registered Officer, except for signing the Party’s Annual Return, which must be done by the Registered Officer.
+The Registered Officer’s responsibilities may be delegated to a Deputy Registered Officer, except for signing the Party's Annual Return, which must be done by the Registered Officer.

 Party Agent